v2saumb/conferencecentral/README.md

 ---

-* **Information Carousel:** The home page has a carousel that displays sessions starting sooon.
+* **Information Carousel:** The home page has a carousel that displays sessions starting soon.

 ![alt text][startson]